 Plus, it’s also not always obvious that a post is swipeable.
 The only indication in the feed is the line of dots below the post.

 So even if your viewers scroll past the first time, you get a second chance to engage them with slide two.
-So, every slide in your Instagram Carousel post is as important as the first one.
+Every slide in your Instagram Carousel post is as important as the first one.

-Open your Instagram app and click the plus button to create a post.
+Open your Instagram app, and click the plus button to create a post.

 Click on the square stacked icon at the bottom right-hand side of the selected photo.